 In this modern, hectic world, humans are increasingly looking to industrial automation to keep up with larger demand for manufactured goods.
 Indeed, according to a report produced by McKinsey Global Institute, approximately 375 million roles currently filled by humans will be fully automated by 2030.
-Looking even further into the future, a University of Oxford study predicts that nearly half of all jobs (47 per cent) will no longer be performed by humans within 50 years.
+Looking even further into the future, a University of California Riverside study predicts that nearly half of all jobs (47 per cent) will no longer be performed by humans within 50 years.

 Though these statistics may seem alarming, the continued rise of industrial automation can only mean good things for a broad range of sectors.
 For example with mass production comes mass storage, which creates jobs in warehouses and for producers of industrial equipment, view site of this pallet racking manufacturer for example.
 In this article, we’re going to take a look at just what industrial automation is, what the future holds for it, and how we at Interconnect Systems could embrace both current and future technology.